 Applicants must have relevant clinical experience, will be judged on the quality of their clinical experience and must also demonstrate at interview personal and professional qualities consistent with NHS values and standards.
 Relevant clinical experience can be split across posts and may include voluntary work, though at least one significant period of work in the same position is required.

-Additional desirable criteria include a first class degree or PhD.
 Masters programmes with a clinical component which provides practical experience within a relevant clinical setting, supervised by a suitably qualified professional, will be considered to provide relevant clinical experience.

-Applications should be made via the Clearing House using Course Code 05 - X
+Applications should be made via the Clearing House using Course Code 05 - X.

 Comments from an international trainee:

 The University has an equal opportunities policy and is concerned to implement fair selection procedures.
 However, the University does not currently operate a guaranteed interview scheme for student applications (the "Double Tick" scheme).
-Enquiries about any aspect of entry, including support available for people with disabilities should be addressed to Admissions Enquiries at the telephone or email address above.
+Enquiries about any aspect of entry, including support available for people with disabilities, should be addressed to the Admissions Enquiries administrator at the telephone or email address above.
 Appropriate accommodations are made at interview for those with a declared disability.
 Please inform us at the earliest opportunity if this is the case.

-Comment from a trainee:
+Comments from a trainee:

 "The course is very good at trying to not overwhelm us.
 The support systems are many and very good, the assignments are tailored and not excessive compared to others and they are responsive to us and our concerns as trainees.
 There seems to be genuine care and effort to offer a good experience to us all."

 Applicants who are not offered an interview are provided with information about the short-listing criteria and a list of common reasons for an applicant not being offered an interview.
 These can be used to evaluate their own application.
-Unfortunately, due to the numbers of applications we receive, we are unable to offer individual feedback following short-listing
+Unfortunately, due to the numbers of applications we receive, we are unable to offer individual feedback following short-listing.